green-api/whatsapp-api-client-python/README.md

 - [Документация на русском языке](https://github.com/green-api/whatsapp-api-client-python/blob/master/README_RUS.md).

-Python library for integration with WhatsAPP messanger via API of [green-api.com](https://green-api.com/en/) service.
-To use the library you have to get a registration token and an account id in the [personal cabinet](https://console.green-api.com/).
-There is a free developer account tariff plan.
+whatsapp-api-client-python is a library for integration with WhatsApp messenger using the API service [green-api.com](https://green-api.com/en/).
+You should get a registration token and an account ID in your [personal cabinet](https://console.green-api.com/) to use the library.
+There is a free developer account tariff.

 ## API

-You can find REST API documentation by [link](https://green-api.com/en/docs/).
-The library is a wrapper for REST API, so the documentation at the above url applies to the library as well.
+The documentation for the REST API can be found at the [link](https://green-api.com/en/docs/).
+The library is a wrapper for the REST API, so the documentation at the link above also applies.

 ## Authorization

-To send a message or perform other Green API methods, the WhatsApp account in the phone app must be authorized.
+To send a message or perform other GREEN API methods, the WhatsApp account in the phone app must be authorized.
 To authorize the account, go to your [cabinet](https://console.green-api.com/) and scan the QR code using the WhatsApp app.

 ## Installation